 Does taking molnupiravir increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
-Studies have not been done in humans to see if molnupiravir can increase the chance of birth defects above the background risk.
+Studies have not been done in women to see if molnupiravir can increase the chance of birth defects above the background risk.

 Does taking molnupiravir in pregnancy increase the chance of other pregnancy-related problems?

-Studies have not been done in humans to see if molnupiravir can increase the chance of pregnancy-related problems such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
+Studies have not been done in women to see if molnupiravir can increase the chance of pregnancy-related problems such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
 Having COVID-19 during pregnancy can increase the chance of preterm delivery, stillbirth, and other pregnancy complications.

 Does taking molnupiravir in pregnancy affect future behavior or learning for the child?